Crispy Air Fryer Potato Wedges

 Serve them with sauce- We love dipping our potato wedges!
 Of course ketchup is great but they are also amazing dipped in ranch dressing, bbq sauce, honey mustard, or any other dipping sauce you love!

-Tips for making, storing and reheating air fryer potato wedges
+Making, storing and reheating air fryer potato wedges tips

 Use the right amount of oil: While air fryers require less oil than traditional frying methods, you still need to use some oil to get crispy potato wedges.
 Use about 1-2 tablespoons of oil per potato, depending on the size.